ankush5007/Nosql/Nosql.md

 Cap therom
 ===========
-- Cap stands for Consistent , Availbilty and Parition Tolerence To understand this let understand the distrubuted system.DS are the network where data are stored more than one machine(virtual or physical)
+- Cap stands for Consistent , Availbilty and Parition Tolerence To understand this let understand the distrubuted system.DS are the network where data are stored more than one machine(virtual or physical) at a same time and serving will be done at the same time. all cloud Application now a days are distrubuted system.

+- Consistent ,Availabilty and Parition Tolerence are the characterstics while designing distrubuted system.cap theorm tells that a distrubuted system can not have all three characterstics at a same time any of two can be applied at same time.